 - A large percentage of lenders require a minimum score of 640 as part of their overlays

-- Minimum credit score required to qualify for an FHA Loan with 3.5% down payment is 580 Credit
+- The minimum credit score required to qualify for an FHA loan with a 3.5% down payment is 580 Credit

 - VA Loan does not have a minimum credit score requirement nor debt to income ratio requirement

-- Minimum credit score required to qualify for USDA Loan is 580
+- The minimum credit score required to qualify for USDA Loan is 580

-- Minimum credit score required to qualify for Conventional Loan with Fannie Mae and Freddie Mac is 620
+- The minimum credit score required to qualify for a Conventional Loan with Fannie Mae and Freddie Mac is 620

 - Just because borrower meets the minimum credit score requirement does not mean that they qualify with the lender they consult with